 YACVic will not tolerate any abuse of children and young people.

-As part of these standards, we commit to:
+As part of the Child Safe Standards, we commit to:

 We actively work to hear and empower all children and young people involved with our organisation, through regular consultation and participation processes.

 We celebrate diversity across our organisation.
 In particular, we promote the equal participation and cultural, emotional and physical safety of children and young people who are often marginalised.
 This includes children and young people who are Aboriginal, from refugee or migrant backgrounds, who are same-sex attracted or gender diverse, and/or have a disability.